1 dead, 3 seriously hurt in East Village high-rise fire: FDNY

-EAST VILLAGE, Manhattan — One person is dead and several were hospitalized after fire broke out in a Manhattan high-rise building Thursday morning, according to police.
+NEW YORK CITY (WPIX) – One person died and several were hospitalized after fire broke out in a Manhattan high-rise building Thursday morning, according to police.

 Dramatic eyewitness video of two people climbing out of a window and down a utility pipe for five floors shows how it could have been an even greater tragedy.

-The FDNY said a call came in just after 7 a.m. for a two-alarm fire on the fourth floor of a 14-story NYCHA apartment building on Avenue D, between East Eighth and East Ninth streets in the East Village.
+The FDNY said a call came in just after 7 a.m. for a two-alarm fire on the fourth floor of a 14-story NYC Housing Authority apartment building on Avenue D, between East 8th and East 9th streets in the East Village.

-Christian Cortes lives in the building facing the one where the flames shot out, and described an intense, dangerous sight.
+Christian Cortes lives in a building directly across the way, and described an intense, dangerous sight.

 He heard screams, woke his family and told them to look out the window.